Just3a3Cat12/TicTacToe-with-AI-Java/README.md

 This project is inspired by the game of Tic Tac Toe and the Minimax algorithm.
 It was developed by PANKAJ AMBEKAR as a demonstration of the Minimax algorithm and its application in game development.

+## Developer
+This project was developed by PANKAJ AMBEKAR.

+- Email: ambekarpankaj@outlook.com

+## Contributing
+Contributions are welcome!
+If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

-## License
+## Contact

-This project is licensed under the [MIT License](LICENSE).

-Feel free to contribute to the project by submitting bug reports, feature requests, or pull requests.
+If you have any questions or suggestions regarding this project, feel free to contact the maintainer at ambekarpankaj@outlook.com.

 Enjoy playing Tic Tac Toe with AI!